How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Examples

 (see, for example, \citeauthor{prop} \citeyear{prop}).
-The interpretation of this Assumption of No Unmeasured Confounding is that doctors and patients may have used the observed baseline covariates $L$ for their treatment decisions $A$, but other than that, a patient's prognosis (indicated by $Y^{(1)}$ or $Y^{(0)}$) did not affect their treatment decisions $A$ (that is, treatment decisions did not peek into the future, $Y^{(1)}$ or $Y^{(0)}$, based on information other than observed in $L$).
+The interpretation of this Assumption of No Unmeasured Confounding is that doctors and patients may have used the observed baseline covariates $L_i$ for their treatment decisions $A_i$, but other than that, a patient's prognosis (represented by $Y_i^{(1)}$ and $Y_i^{(0)}$) did not affect their treatment decisions $A_i$.
+That is, treatment decisions did not peek into the future, $Y_i^{(1)}$ or $Y_i^{(0)}$, based on information other than observed in $L_i$.
+For example, if patients' blood pressure or CD4 count affected the decisions to treat or not, blood pressure or the CD4 count needs to be collected in the $L_i$.